shmuhammadd/shmuhammaddold.github.io/content/authors/admin/_index.md

 I received a Master’s degree from the University of Manchester, UK, and a Bachelor’s Degree from Bayero University, Kano, Nigeria.
 I am also a faculty member at the Faculty of Computer Science and Information Technology, Bayero University, Kano, Nigeria.
 I spend my time reading books and playing table tennis.

-> News: I am organizing the first SemEval for African low-resource languages.
+> News: We are organizing the first SemEval for African low-resource languages.

-> News: I will be joining Google DeepMind.